Safeguarding Policy-Full School

 - behaved in a way that has harmed a child, or may have harmed a child;

 - possibly committed a criminal offence against or related to a child; or

 - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.

-In the event of an allegation against the Headmaster, this should be reported to the Board of Trustees Safeguarding Lead.
+In the event of an allegation against the Principal, this should be reported to the Board of Trustees Safeguarding Lead.
 If the member of staff is deemed unsuitable after an internal investigation, then the school will take the appropriate action, which could involve external bodies.
 This could end the staff member’s ability to work in the UAE and lead to prosecution.

 Please see the school’s whistleblowing policy for further information.

 Detailed guidance is highlighted in this policy to ensure protection of both staff and children.
 In education, all relationships are founded on trust.
 It is vital for those in positions of trust to understand the power this gives them over those in their care, and the responsibility they must exercise as a consequence.